dfinity/motoko-dev-server/README.md

 });
 ```

-## Web Development
+## Motoko VM (Experimental)

+Passing the `--live` flag to `mo-dev` exposes an experimental "hot module reload" REST API which can be called using the [`ic0`](https://www.npmjs.com/package/ic0) npm package.
+This feature is powered by the [Motoko VM](https://github.com/dfinity/motoko.rs), a work-in-progress Motoko interpreter written in Rust.

-For most use cases, the [`ic0`](https://www.npmjs.com/package/ic0) npm package is the simplest way to interact with the Dev Server from a front-end web application:
+For most use cases, [`ic0`](https://www.npmjs.com/package/ic0) is the simplest way to interact with the Motoko VM from a JavaScript environment:

 ```js
 import { devCanister } from 'ic0';